Introduction

 This Practicum is also conducted in a group format for master's students: this gives them the opportunity to "live through" the scenario as participants, clarify the instructions, and check the clarity of the materials and the appropriateness of the difficulty.

-Within Practicum 4, a "sequence" is understood not as a sequence of teacher remarks, but as a project for organizing joint learning activities—with a specific learning objective, a system of conditions, a distribution of actions, and mechanisms for reflection and evaluation of results (V.V.
-Rubtsov, E.V.
-Vysotskaya, et al., 2021).
-The scenario includes the following mandatory components:
+Within the framework of Practicum 4, a "script" is understood not as a sequence of teacher remarks, but as a project for organizing joint learning activity—with a specific learning problem, a system of conditions, a distribution of actions, and mechanisms for reflection and evaluation of results (Rubtsov et al., 2021).
+The script includes the following mandatory components:

 - Subject content and educational concept: